SethRobertson/GitBestPractices/index.md

     shows you each commit that modified the git repository.
 You can use it to find the commit name (SHA-1) of the state of the repository before (and after) you typed that command.
-While you are free to go through the reflog manually, you can also visualize the repository using the following command (Look for dots without children and without green labels):
+While you are free to go through the reflog manually (`git log -g`) or searching it (`git log -Sfoo -g`), you can also visualize the repository using the following command (Look for dots without children and without green labels):

     ```
 gitk --all --date-order $(git log -g --pretty=%H)
 ```

 * Lost and found